DeadDove13/Discord-Anti-Fed/README.md

    - Press `2` to flush the DNS cache.
    - Press `3` to renew your IP configuration.
    - Press `4` to perform all actions sequentially.
+   - Press `5` to NUKE your local account.
    - Press `9` to view log summaries.
    - Press `0` to exit the script.